lmweber/lmweber.github.io/pages/talks.md

 ### Invited presentations

-- Boston University, School of Public Health, Department of Biostatistics.
-(2023). *Unsupervised statistical methods and data-driven analysis workflows for spatially-resolved transcriptomics.*

-- Ohio State University, College of Medicine, Department of Biomedical Informatics.
-(2023). *Unsupervised statistical methods and data-driven analysis workflows for spatially-resolved transcriptomics.*

-- University of Colorado, School of Medicine, Department of Biomedical Informatics.
-(Virtual).
-(2023). *Unsupervised statistical methods and data-driven analysis workflows for spatially-resolved transcriptomics.*

-- Emory University, Rollins School of Public Health, Department of Biostatistics and Bioinformatics.
-(2023). *Unsupervised statistical methods and data-driven analysis workflows for spatially-resolved transcriptomics.*

-- University of Utah, School of Medicine, Department of Human Genetics.
-(2023). *Unsupervised statistical methods and data-driven analysis workflows for spatially-resolved transcriptomics.*

-- University of Minnesota, School of Public Health, Division of Biostatistics.
-(2023). *Unsupervised statistical methods and data-driven analysis workflows for spatially-resolved transcriptomics.*

-- Northwestern University, Feinberg School of Medicine, Department of Cell and Developmental Biology.
-(Virtual).
-(2023). *Unsupervised statistical methods and data-driven analysis workflows for spatially-resolved transcriptomics.*

 - European Conference on Computational Biology (ECCB), Workshop NTB-W04.
 (Virtual).
 (2022). *Scalable identification of spatially variable genes with nnSVG and Bioconductor.*

 - R/Medicine.
 (Virtual).
 (2022). *Unsupervised analyses of spatially-resolved transcriptomics data with nnSVG and R/Bioconductor.*